Antonina Armato

 Antonina Armato is an American songwriter, record producer, music producer and businesswoman.
 She is the co-founder and member of Rock Mafia, a record production/songwriting team.
-Antonina is credited for writing and producing for artists beginning in the 1980s.
-She has worked with Justin Bieber, Zedd, Gwen Stefani, Demi Lovato, Christina Aguilera, Vanessa Hudgens, Miley Cyrus, Selena Gomez, No Doubt, Wyclef Jean, Green Day, Sheena Easton, Mariah Carey, Ariana Grande, Flo Rida, Ellie Goulding, Tokio Hotel, Descendants 3, AGNEZ MO, and BTS.
+She has worked with Justin Bieber, Zedd, Gwen Stefani, Demi Lovato, Christina Aguilera, Vanessa Hudgens, Miley Cyrus, Selena Gomez, No Doubt, Wyclef Jean, Green Day, Sheena Easton, Mariah Carey, Ariana Grande, Flo Rida, Ellie Goulding, Tokio Hotel, Descendants 3, AGNEZ MO, Jojo Siwa, and BTS.

 Career

 1980s–1990s

-One of Armato's first major hits was "I Still Believe," which reached number 13 on the Billboard Hot 100 for Brenda K. Starr after being featured on her self-titled album.
+One of Armato's first major hits was "I Still Believe", which reached number 13 on the Billboard Hot 100 for Brenda K. Starr after being featured on her self-titled album.
 The track was later covered by Mariah Carey.
-Armato was inspired to write the song after a breakup with her boyfriend at the time.
+Armato wrote the song about her first love, later recalling that she "felt every word of it".

 She co-wrote the 1990 Billboard Hot 100 number one single, "She Ain't Worth It", by Glenn Medeiros and Bobby Brown, and also wrote or co-wrote the majority of the other tracks on Medeiros' self titled album, released that year.
 Armato also co- wrote the 1991 top 20 single "What Comes Naturally" for singer Sheena Easton along with other songs for Easton's 1995 album My Cherie and 1997 album Freedom.

+In 1999, Armato described spending more and more time in the studio helping young artists develop their talents, describing the studio as a "second home".
+An executive from EMI described her career trajectory as going "from lyricist to songwriter to producer."